 While dual credit programs are soaring in popularity across the U.S., many high schools are experiencing a shortage of teachers qualified to teach dual credit classes.
-UIndy's Master of Arts in Curriculum and Instruction program is specifically customized for high school teachers interested in teaching dual credit, Advanced Placement (AP) or International Baccalaureate (IB) classes at their school, or in teaching undergraduate courses on a college campus.
+UIndy's Master of Arts in Curriculum and Instruction program is specifically customized for high school teachers interested in teaching dual credit, Advanced Placement (AP) or International Baccalaureate (IB) classes at their school.

 A great path to teaching dual credit